Here's the list of restaurants who entered the fray in 2019.

 340 N. Fourth Ave.

-Hawaii-based doughnut shop Holy Donuts (Irene’s Holy Donuts on the sign and social media) officially opened its Tucson location on Friday, March 29.
+Hawaii-based doughnut shop Irene’s Donuts officially opened its Tucson location on Friday, March 29.

 They also offer malasadas and other Hawaiian foods.